-My youngest son just left for college.
+y youngest son just left for college.
 When I boarded the plane for the 2.75 hours return flight, I went thru a stack of Frontier napkins.
 My daughter suggested I watch this show for the return flight.
-These guys made me laugh and cry within each 47 minute episode.
+These guys made me laugh and cry during each 47-minute episode.
 It was just what I needed for that flight home.
 And, I remembered how much fun I had attending a college care package party.
 So today I want to share how to host a college care package.

 How to host a college care package party —